 The Committee on Common Names of Insects consists of nine At-Large members.
 The purpose of the Committee is to review proposals for common names and recommend names to be used in publications of the Society for approval by the Governing Board.

-Committee on Diversity and Inclusion (D&I)
+Committee on Diversity, Equity, and Inclusion (DE&I)

 The Committee on Early Career Professionals consists of a representative from each Section and each Branch and was created to conceive and execute any specific needs that are not being met through other measures.
 The Committee is the vehicle for recognizing the perspectives of and experiences of the Student Transition and Early Professional population and helps develop our next generation of ESA leaders.
 Read the Committee on Early Career Professionals’ Statement of Purpose and Volunteer Description.